Counting integral points in homogeneous spaces over function fields: Introduction

 \section{Introduction}

 The Hardy--Littlewood circle method is classically used for counting integral points on varieties.
 But for this method to be applicable, one necessary condition is that the variety in question satisfies the Hasse principle.
-Borovoi and Rudnick \cite{Borovoi-Rudnick95} introduced the so-called class of Hardy--Littlewood varieties, for which the integral Hasse principle might not hold, and studied the difference between the asymptotic behavior of their integral points and the Hardy--Littlewood expectation in terms of some density function on the adelic space.
+Aiming to go beyond this limitation, Borovoi and Rudnick \cite{Borovoi-Rudnick95} introduced the so-called class of Hardy--Littlewood varieties, for which the integral Hasse principle might not hold, yet still the difference between the asymptotic behavior of their integral points and the Hardy--Littlewood expectation could be described in terms of some density function on the adelic space.
 In particular, they showed that certain homogeneous spaces of semi-simple groups over number fields are Hardy--Littlewood.
 These density functions, however, were described using the Kottwitz invariant and not determined locally.
 Relating this counting problem to strong approximation with Brauer--Manin obstruction, Wei and Xu \cite{Wei-Xu16} reinterpreted the asymptotic formula for integral points as the sum of the products of local densities twisted by Brauer elements.
 This enabled them to carry out explicit computations, e.g., for the variety of matrices with a fixed characteristic polynomial.

 In this note we complement the work of Wei and Xu by establishing the corresponding asymptotic formula for homogeneous spaces over global function fields (see Theorem \ref{th1} and \ref{th2}).
 Our result rests on the work by Demarche and Harari \cite{Demarche-Harari22} on strong approximation over global function fields and the equidistribution property developed in \cite{Benoist-Oh12}.